nicvagn/NicLink/README.md

         - master: behind the times.
 More likely to be solid
         - dev: the wild west of new features
         - bluetooth: in dev, not in a good place yet
+## Setting up python venv

+In order to use NicLink while it is in development, it is advised to use a virtual environment.
+I do not have a good enough understanding, but you have the internet.
+Go ham.
+It is now at a point where it should be portable, if you are reeding this, and want to realy help me out, it would be swell to hear how installing NicLink goes.
+The pyproject.toml should have the requirements.
+There is a requirements.txt too.

 ## Using the board on lichess with the board api